ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch18.md

 :::

-For example, suppose we want to use in-context learning for few-shot Germanâ€"English translation using a large-scale pretrained language model like GPT-3.
-To do so, we provide a few examples of Germanâ€"English translations to help the model understand the desired task, as follows:
+For example, suppose we want to use in-context learning for few-shot German""English translation using a large-scale pretrained language model like GPT-3.
+To do so, we provide a few examples of German""English translations to help the model understand the desired task, as follows:

 :::: {.language-plaintext .highlighter-rouge}